jtmurphysr/flashcard/README.md

 ## Database Structure

-The application uses SQLite to store flashcards and track progress:
+The application uses SQLite to store flashcards and track progress.
+All flashcard data is stored in a local database file (flashcards.db):

 - **flashcards table**:
   - `id`: Unique identifier for each card